eloquently/eloquently.github.io/_posts/2016-05-20-react-blackjack-part-3.md

 ### Winning and Losing

 In our blackjack game, the player should not be allowed to take cards indefinitely.
-Instead, they should lose the game if they draw a card and their score is higher than 21 and win the game if their score is exactly 21.
+Instead, they should lose the game if they draw a card and their score is higher than 21.

 How can we change our code to accommodate this rule?
 The `reducer` function is the natural place for logic like this, as it is responsible for determining the next state of the application given the current state and an action.